How to Plant, Grow, and Care for Peruvian Lily

 Soil

-Start with ground cleared of all debris.
-A soil of 70 percent organic material and 30 percent perlite is a good idea if you have heavy clay soil.
-As long as the soil provides enough air and excellent drainage, though, this might not be necessary.
+Start with the ground cleared of all debris.
+A soil of 70% organic material and 30% perlite is a good idea if you have heavy clay soil.
+However, this might not be necessary as long as the soil provides enough air and excellent drainage.

 To protect against summer’s heat, add a three-inch deep ring of mulch, either bark or compost, around the base without placing it directly on the plant.
 In areas where winters are cold, apply a couple of inches of mulch in fall for root protection through frosts.